thebrettbarlow/FlowUtilities/README.md

 Click here to [Dive Deeper](./RecordTypeHelper) or here to go [Back to the Top](#salesforce-flow-utilities-library)

 ### SplitString
-I've been splitting String Variables in my Flows for a long time and it's always way harder than it needs to be.
+Splitting String Variables in Flows is way harder than it needs to be.
 Did you know there's a .split() method in Apex?
 That's way easier!

 Just pass this the String Variable you need to split, tell it which character separates your values and it'll pass you back a String Collection Variable containing those values.